-Fiber (estimated dry matter content) = 3.9%
+Fiber (estimated dry matter content) = 6.1%

 Red denotes controversial item

 |Estimated Nutrient Content

-|Dry Matter Basis||33%||19%||40%|
+|Dry Matter Basis

-|Calorie Weighted Basis||28%||39%||33%|
+|Calorie Weighted Basis

-The first ingredient in this dog food is deboned turkey.
-Although it is a quality item, raw turkey contains up to 73% water.
+The first ingredient in this dog food is salmon.
+Although it is rich in omega-3 fatty acids, raw salmon contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 After processing, this item would probably account for a smaller part of the total content of the finished product.

-The second ingredient is turkey meal.
-Turkey meal is considered a meat concentrate and contains nearly 300% more protein than fresh turkey.
+The second ingredient is salmon meal.
+Because it is considered a meat concentrate, fish meal contains almost 300% more protein than fresh fish itself.

 The third ingredient includes chickpeas, also known as garbanzo beans.
-Like peas, bean and lentils, the chickpea is a nutritious member of the fiber-rich legume (or pulse) family of vegetables.
+Like peas, beans and lentils, chickpeas are a nutritious member of the fiber-rich legume (or pulse) family of vegetables.

 However, chickpeas contain about 22% protein, a factor that must be considered when judging the actual meat content of this dog food.

-The fifth ingredient is canola oil.
+The next ingredient is canola oil.
 Unfortunately, canola can be a controversial item.
 That’s because it can sometimes (but not always) be derived from genetically modified rapeseed.

-Yet others cite the fact canola oil can be a significant source of essential omega-3 fatty acids.
+Yet others cite the fact that canola oil can be a significant source of essential omega-3 fatty acids.